KhadorCrommanda/KhadorCrommanda/README.md

 Welcome to my GitHub account!

-Hello, my name is KhadorCrommanda and I am new to programming.
+Hello, my name is Ryan, but you can call me KhadorCrommanda and I am new to programming.
 I am currently learning Python and C#, and I am excited to share my projects and learn from other developers here on GitHub.

 About me:
 In addition to programming, my other hobby is playing chess.
 I am a big fan of the game and am always looking to improve my skills.